zain-elabedeen/June/README.md

 # June LoadGen

-June is a Load generator used for Infrastructure deployment experiments.
+June is a Load generator used for Kubernetes deployment experiments.

 ## Project Structure